FlowFuse/website/src/blog/2024/11/why-uns-need-data-modeling.md

 - **How should data be represented?** – What formats, units, or categories should be used to express the data?
 - **When is it captured, and what does it represent?** – Is it sensor data, performance metrics, or supply chain information?
 When was it recorded, and what is its context?

 The data model can vary significantly from business to business, depending on the use case.
-For example, if a device is sending sensor metrics to a UNS, the data could look like this:
+For example, in manufacturing, if a device is sending sensor metrics to a UNS, the data could look like this:

 ```json
 {